Link to: SMART Infrastructure Goals

 - Technological – emerging and proven tools, methods, and machines solve transportation problems, and embrace the benefits of disruptive technologies, predict and mitigate unintended negative consequences

-The health and equity considerations, strategies derived from TTI’s 14 Pathways Between Health and Transportation, act as a “lens” or a “filter” to the principles, ensuring that decisions made in the different functional areas also advance health and health equity.
-Some health and equity considerations may be addressed implicitly through the principles for infrastructure development.
-Yet there is still a need to more explicitly enumerate issues at the intersection of health and transportation, and to understand the distribution of the benefits and impacts of various transportation decisions.
+The Health Equity Framework was developed based on the need to enumerate issues more explicitly at the intersection of health and transportation.
+A set of 8 objectives—derived from TTI’s 14 Pathways Between Health and Transportation—act as a “lens” or a “filter” to the SMART principles, ensuring that decisions made in the different functional areas also advance health and health equity.
+These objectives (listed below) help transportation practitioners to better understand the distribution of benefits and impacts of various transportation decisions.

 - Reduce vehicle emissions